 After shocking your pool, determine the new chlorine level by using test kits.
 It should be approximately 12-14 ppm.
 Make sure it is stable because if it drops more than one ppm, it will not be able to kill contaminates.
 Wait for the free chlorine level to drop to a safe chlorine level between 1 – 3 ppm.

-How to shock above ground pool
+How to shock above ground pool with liquid chlorine

 If you own a ground pool, you are aware that water can turn green with algae very quickly.
 You have to measure the right proportion as too little chlorine will not be effective, and too much is harmful.
 Experts suggest about 1 lb. of sodium hypochlorite for every 10,000 gallons of water in an above-ground pool.